 Licensure.
-Required and elective courses in the Psy.D. curriculum are designed to be consistent with educational requirements for licensure in the State of California.
+Courses in the Psy.D. curriculum are designed to be consistent with educational requirements for licensure in the State of California.
 However, because licensure requirements vary among states, students interested in practicing outside of California are encouraged to consult the licensing boards in the states where they intend to practice.